dkfriend07/test-smart-tutorial/source/index.html.md

 # Project Setup

-Fork this tutorial from <a href="https://github.com/parthivbhagat/smart-tutorial" target="_blank">smart-tutorial</a> using github's ui.
+Fork this tutorial from <a href="https://github.com/parthivbhagat/smart-tutorial" target="_blank">smart-tutorial</a>.

 Clone a copy down to your local machine.